Last Updated on September 3, 2020 by worldoftravelswithkids

 The difficulty with trying to apply these measures in children is that it can be hard to get them to wear any clothes some days (let alone hot days)!
 Even non-fussy kids can be resistant about different kinds of repellents, which can sting or smell bad.

-In short: If you have kids that are like this, maybe traveling to an area with malaria risk is not a good idea and best postponed until they are older.
+In short: If you have small kids that are like this, maybe traveling to an area with malaria risk is not a good idea and best postponed until they are older and you can evaluate whether you wish to take an anti-malarial drug.

 We Have Been Asked Specifically About The Risk Of Malaria In Kids While Traveling In These Places: